ABC World News Now: 1994–1998

-On November 23, 1995, World News Now became the first television program to be streamed live to the public over the Internet, using the CU-SeeMe interface.
+On November 23, 1995, ABC World News Now became the first television program to be streamed live to the public over the Internet, using the CU-SeeMe interface.
 Victor Dorff, a producer of WNN at the time, arranged to have the show simulcast on the Internet daily for a six-month trial period.

-World News Now was used as the prototype for Fred, ABC's plan to operate a cable news channel.
+ABC World News Now was used as the prototype for Fred, ABC's plan to operate a cable news channel.
 The plan was floated by network management in 1995 and was later dropped within a couple of years due to issues with cable carriage, including competition with the recently launched MSNBC and Fox News.

 In the fall of 1998, ABC News entered into a labor dispute, resulting in support employees being locked out from the news division's headquarters for several months.
-While World News This Morning continued to be produced in New York City with substitute production staff, production of World News Now was moved to the news division's London news bureau.
+While World News This Morning continued to be produced in New York City with substitute production staff, production of ABC World News Now was moved to the news division's London news bureau.
 Mark Mullen returned to anchor WNN during the last month of the lockout.